Transfer Credits and Courses Taken Outside of the College

 It is recommended that students request for the acceptance of transfer credits in their first semester.
 Transfer credit grades are not included in the student’s grade point average.
 The procedure for requesting a transfer of credit is located at the end of this section.

 Transfer Credit Proposed while at the iSchool

-If a current student wishes to take a course that is outside of both the University System of Maryland and the D.C. consortium, that student should follow the procedure of requesting a transfer of credit, except that the request should be made prior to enrolling in the outside course and the Transfer or Inclusion of Credit form is not needed for the initial petition.
+If a current student wishes to take a course that is outside of both the University System of Maryland and the D.C. consortium, that student should follow the procedure of requesting a transfer of credit, except the request should be made prior to enrolling in the outside course.
+Additionally, the Transfer of Inclusion of Credit form is not needed for the initial petition.
 If approved to take the course, the student should submit the Transfer or Inclusion of Credit form to the Student Services Office after completing the course with an overall grade of ‘B’ or better.
 Transfer credit grades are not included in the student’s grade point average.

 Taking Courses at Other University System of Maryland (USM) Institutions

 A student may take courses on any other campus of the University System of Maryland.
 Such credits are considered resident credits (not transfer credits).
 See http://www.usmd.edu/institutions/ for Universities that are part of the University System of Maryland.

 Requesting to take a course at another USM institution follows the same procedure as requesting the transfer of credit, which is described below, except that the Transfer or Inclusion of Credit form is not needed.

 Taking Courses at Consortium Institutions